 There are activity kits available with coloring pages, reading books, crayons, suckers, etc. that allow the children to learn the faith in the way they do best: through play.
 The ushers will be glad to bring you a kit.

 Each summer there is a church sponsored bowling league.
 It is open to all ages and bowling abilities.
 Come and join us for fun and fellowship.
-Watch for information in the bulletin.
+Look for information in April and May.